justinpyvis/BrekkyWrap/content/newsletter/its-not-1955-anymore.md

   💸 After Russian state media was banned from purchasing adverts on Facebook, China's propaganda machine [has stepped up](https://www.axios.com/chinas-state-media-meta-facebook-ads-russia-623763df-c5fb-46e4-a6a8-36b607e1b672.html), using "state channels to buy ads pushing a pro-Russian line".

-  🤥 China's Global Times [yesterday reported](https://twitter.com/kerrya11en/status/1501485454134292483) that "large convoys from Russia are delivering humanitarian aid to to the Donbas region".
+  🤥 China's Global Times [yesterday reported](https://twitter.com/kerrya11en/status/1501485454134292483) that "large convoys from Russia are delivering humanitarian aid to the Donbas region".

   🤪 Asked whether Russia would attack other countries, Russia's Minister for Foreign Affairs Sergeĭ Lavrov [said](https://www.reddit.com/r/interestingasfuck/comments/taxojr/absolute_peak_russia_asked_whether_it_was/) "We are not planning to attack other countries.
 We didn't attack Ukraine in the first place."